What is a Downdraft Table? How does it work?

 Downdraft table for metalworking

 The application of a downdraft table is not just restricted to woodworking industries.
 A downdraft table has the potential to remove pollutants from dirty air because it is functioned to eliminate small particles.
 Contaminated air can be dangerous, so to be safe the system has to return clean air.
-This is what makes it popular amond metalworkers as well.
+This is what makes it popular among metalworkers as well.
 For most, it is considered a good small company investment rather than an expense.

 Welding fumes (carcinogen), and they also pose a serious health hazard for the staff.
 These benches are well equipped for grinding because they neatly catch all of the shavings from the process, drastically reducing the chance of harm, thereby ensuring safety.